 577 Staff Instructor: Connie Stose

-Class Note: This class is open to both beginners and intermediate dot painters.
-To help us honor 577’s commitment to sustainability, please bring your tools if you are a returning participant.
-New participants will receive a new set of tools to keep.
+Class Note: To help us honor 577’s commitment to sustainability, please bring your tools if you are a returning student.
+New students will receive a new set of tools to keep.

 Community Instructor: Shalene Germani